kent-rasmussen/azt/docs/COLLABORATION_AND_BACKUP.md

 ## Reminders
 If the project has been used with a USB backup in the past, but none are connected when looked for, then [A→Z+T] notifies the user once per attempted send/receive.

-If the project has never been used with USB backup before, the user will get just one message, on startup, each time [A→Z+T] boots.
+If the project has never been used with USB backup before, the user will get just one message each time [A→Z+T] boots.
 I trust that minimal engagement will not be burdensome for those who have decided against backing up their data, for whatever reason.

 ## Copy to a USB drive
 Any time [A→Z+T] doesn't find a USB drive attached, the message window contains a button allowing the user to copy their data repository to a new USB drive.
 Click the button, then tell [A→Z+T] where to put the new repository folder copy (e.g., select a USB drive).